Edmonton Senior Health | November 13, 2023

-Vision loss is a major contributor to adult loss of independence and can be devastating to older persons.
-Luckily, there are options for seniors with this disability, through in home care and other medical services.
+Vision Impairment in Seniors, or vision loss, is a major contributor to adult loss of independence and can be devastating to older persons.
+Luckily, there are options for seniors with this disability, through in-home care and other medical services.

 Aging adults who suffer from vision loss might also have problems with daily activities that many of us take for granted, such as reading, meal preparation, or even using the phone.
 Common behaviors can become difficult, or even impossible, and that’s frightening when you realize that the odds of vision loss increase as we all age.
 Still, this impairment isn’t a “normal” part of aging, and the negative effect on older men and women shouldn’t be taken lightly.
 It’s a traumatic health problem for many.

 We have enough research to know that older adults who lose vision eventually suffer challenges with their regular daily activities.
 As an example, they may have to give up driving well before their friends will be considering it.
-They may struggle with errands or shopping for themselves, managing finances and doing housework.
-Sadly, people with impaired vision are likely to go outdoors less, take fewer walks, and because of this, are more likely to fall and break a hip when they do.
+They may struggle with errands or shopping for themselves, managing finances, and doing housework.
+Sadly, people with impaired vision are likely to go outdoors less and take fewer walks, and because of this, are more likely to fall and break a hip when they do.

 Unfortunately, seniors with impaired vision also acquire more chronic conditions like diabetes, heart disease, and stroke, in addition to their vision challenges.
 This is considered most likely from poor diet, and because low-vision seniors just aren’t as active as others with normal eyesight.
 Inactivity is known to lead to chronic illness.

-There’s good news… Professional therapies have been created to help visually-impaired seniors.
-Doctors can prescribe rehab to teach coping skills for better managing the vision loss.
+There’s good news… Professional therapies have been created to help visually impaired seniors.
+Doctors can prescribe rehab to teach coping skills for better managing vision loss.
 This way, seniors can remain active with their families and communities.